tokenring-ai/cdn/README.md

 - `type`: Provider type identifier
 - Provider-specific parameters (e.g., bucket name for S3, API keys for Cloudflare)

+**Note**: The plugin checks if `config.cdn` exists in the configuration.
+If present, the CDNService is registered with the Token Ring application.
+The actual provider implementations are registered programmatically using `registerProvider()`.

 ## Plugin Integration

 As a Token Ring plugin, the CDN service automatically:
+- Checks for `config.cdn` configuration in the app settings
-- Registers the CDN service when the plugin is installed
+- Registers the CDNService with the Token Ring application when the plugin is installed
-- Reads CDN configurations from the app's configuration slice using Zod validation
 - Makes the service available through the Token Ring application registry
+- Uses KeyedRegistry internally for provider management

 ```typescript
 import plugin from "./plugin.ts";